 Fanconi anemia is due to an abnormal gene that damages cells, which keeps them from repairing damaged DNA.

-To inherit Fanconi anemia, a person must get 1 copy of the abnormal gene from each parent.
+To inherit Fanconi anemia, a person must get one copy of the abnormal gene from each parent.

 People with Fanconi anemia have lower-than-normal numbers of white blood cells, red blood cells, and platelets (cells that help the blood clot).